 Use the tabs here (to the left on desktop, directly above this text on mobile) to find answers to your questions about library services.

 Last updated: August 31, 2020.
 Check back frequently for updates.

-Here you will find answers to many of your questions about how library services will be delivered for the duration of the Spring 2020 semester.
+Here you will find answers to many of your questions about how library services are currently being delivered.
 Libraries in general, and academic libraries in particular, have been building up a parallel infrastructure providing digital services and content for over twenty years.
 We are not really “transitioning” from in-person to online - we have already been online and many of you are already used to accessing library services remotely.
 We are suspending in-person services for the time being.